jandelee/gdal-java/README.md

 # gdal-java
-Example of getting GDAL running on Ubuntu for a simple JAVA app
+Example of getting GDAL running on Ubuntu Xenial for a simple JAVA app

 Rather than build GDAL, use the binaries that are maintained by ubuntugis.
 First, add the package manager, and then install gdal
 ```bash